 The Triumph Panniers are nice (expensive) but ruin the look in my opinion.
 Even if you have them fitted, it’s a weekend away at most – with no rear seat there’s nowhere to strap your camping gear.

 The Bobber comfortably cruises at 70mph but because of the riding position this gets tiring very quickly.
 I doubt I would want to go on a long motorway trip even if it could carry the luggage.

-I got caught in a heavy shower last Autumn.
+I got caught in a heavy shower during my first Autumn with the Bobber.
 I stopped under a tree to wait for it to blow over.
 Once it stopped I continued on and within a few minutes my arse was soaking.